tombranfield/memrise_scraper/README.md

-# memrise_scraper
+# Memrise Scraper

-Program for scraping vocabulary lists from the community courses at Memrise at https://app.memrise.com/courses/english/
+Program for scraping vocabulary lists from the community courses at [Memrise](www.memrise.com)

+Courses to scrape are [here](https://app.memrise.com/courses/english/)